ehaskins/ehaskins.com/src/posts/Docker in Hyper-V on Windows 10.md

 	- Note to self
 ---

-These are my notes for setting up docker on Windows 10 10162.
+These are my notes for setting up docker on Windows 10 10240.
 Don't take them as any more.

 I run all of this from a Git Shell PowerShell intance since that'll have SSH and git available.
-The only exception is the actual creation command, which has to be run from an Administrative isntance.
+The only exception is the actual creation command, which has to be run from an Administrative instance.

 # Prep
 - Install Hyper-V